 Ramekins are great for so many dishes or prep uses.
-If you don’t have a set, there is a very reasonably-priced set on Amazon.
+If you don't have a set, you can find them for cheap in many cooking stores and online.

 This isn't the first time I've posted make-ahead baked eggs.
 In fact, I'm realizing that I might be slightly obsessed with the concept.
 I blame it on the need to have quick or make-ahead, but healthy, recipes for those nights when we're running in 20 directions.